 The vampire cure involves a few steps but is still pretty simple.

-To get started you’ll need to speak to any bartender and ask for rumours until you’re given the quest “Rising at Dawn”.
+To get started, you’ll need to speak to any bartender and ask for rumors until you’re given the quest “Rising at Dawn”.

 Rising at Dawn Quest